core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 Note that in the 10000-64999 range the abandonment of a document requesting a Content-Format ID does not cause an entry to be removed.
 That is because the required registration procedure for this range does not require completion of any standards process, nor does it require a registering document.

+{:#expert-review-7120-exemptions}
+Temporary registrations within the 0-255 range are exempt from the formal renewal process outlined in {{-iana-early}}.
+Specifically, IANA will not monitor the removal of registrations in this range.
+Instead, the Designated Expert directs IANA to carry out this task.

 ## New Section 12.3.2 "Adding the Media Type Column to the Registry"